All-Heal, Common Selfheal, Heal-all, Heart-of-the-Earth

 For medicinal usage, the entire plant is gathered while in flower.
 The leaves and flowers are edible.

 The leaves and flowers can be added to salads.
 It can also be cooked and used as a pot herb.

 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.

 The whole plant is used during flower for medicinal purposes.
 Self heal contains vitamins A, C, and K, as well as flavonoids and rutin.
 A medicinal tea can be brewed to treat fevers, diarrhea, sore throat, mouth pain, internal bleeding, and as a tonic for the liver and heart.
 Clinical studies have shown P. vulgaris to inhibit the growth of pseudomonas, Bacillus typhi, E. coli, and Mycobacterium tuberculi.
 This supports its use both internally and externally as an antibiotic and for hard to heal wounds and diseases.
 P. vulgaris is also showing promise in research for cancer, AIDS, diabetes, and many other maladies.

-Alterative, Antibacterial, Antipyretic, Antiseptic, Antispasmodic, Antiviral, Astringent, Carminative, Diuretic, Febrifuge, Hypotensive, Stomachic, Styptic, Tonic, Vermifuge, Vulnerary
+Alterative, Antibacterial, Antipyretic, Antiseptic, Antispasmodic, Antiviral, Astringent, Carminative, Diuretic, Febrifuge, Hepatic, Hypotensive, Stomachic, Styptic, Tonic, Vermifuge, Vulnerary